 Good ideas become great ideas through hard work and collaboration.
 The band has worked tirelessly to find a way to both engage with the musical heritage and find their place in the songs.
 There is no imitating his voice, rather, it is bringing the spirit to life through intentions.
 What would Johnny do?
 Well, he might smile a little wryly.

 FOLSOM50 Co-producer, Tracy Schlapp is writing three interconnected essays that will unfold during the year of rehearsals and performances with the band Luther’s Boots.
 The essays will be made available in show programs.

 Part 1: Music, looks closely at the event of prison concerts and the music from the At Folsom Prison as an event, contextualizing it through Cash's biography, his own writing, and the songs themselves.

 The Oregon Arts Commission and Oregon Community Foundation have provided a generous grant to publish a limited-edition booklet to help document the project.
-It will be available for sale in the fall of 2018.
+It will be available for sale in 2019.

 AND ON THE LETTERPRESS . . .

 People who know Nashville's Ryman Auditorium (the mother church and home of the Grand Ole Opry) know Hatch Show Print.
 For over 100 years, this letterpress shop has been using movable type and hand-carved images to sell tickets to events — think rock stars to wrestlers, musicians, and magicians.
 Cumbersome Multiples has created letterpress postcards, posters, and even show programs to further the legacy.
 Work is available for sale to help raise funds for the Oregon State Prison tour.